unnatic19/mcp-hubspot/README.md

 The server exposes the following resources:

-* `hubspot://contacts`: A dynamic resource that provides access to HubSpot contacts
+* `hubspot://hubspot_contacts`: A dynamic resource that provides access to HubSpot contacts
-* `hubspot://companies`: A dynamic resource that provides access to HubSpot companies
+* `hubspot://hubspot_companies`: A dynamic resource that provides access to HubSpot companies
+* `hubspot://hubspot_recent_engagements`: A dynamic resource that provides access to HubSpot engagements from the last 3 days

 All resources auto-update as their respective objects are modified in HubSpot.